Paankajshah/puzzles/readme.md

 step 4 : verify each input based on possibility logic and find fixed postions
 ```

 I implemented this algorithm using javascript.
-The code is not complete as for each probablity logic must be added
+The code is not complete as for each probablity logic must be added and it works fine for both the padlock problem

 ```js